fiatjaf/noflux-website/content/docs/telegram.md

 Now, invite your bot to your channel or group, or send a message to it if you want to push the message to your direct message chat.

-Miniflux Configuration
+Noflux Configuration
 ----------------------

-Fill in the values collected above, enable the Telegram bot integration in Miniflux, and new entries will be pushed to the chat you have selected.
+Fill in the values collected above, enable the Telegram bot integration in Noflux, and new entries will be pushed to the chat you have selected.

 ![Telegram Bot Integration](/images/telegram-bot-form.png)